jaeger25/Html5Video/README.md

 Android Webview (which Cordova is based upon) limits access to local files (such as videos) and prohibits reading them, both via relative files and `file:///` URIs.
 Cordova Html5Video Plugin solves this by giving each of you video a `android.resource://` path and updating your `<video>` tags accordingly.

 ### Limitations ###
 For Android only.
-Tested on Android API 15-18 (testing for API 19 is undergoing).
+Tested on Android API 15-19.

+For API >= 19, a workaround is employed to copy the video files over to your application's data directory, as world-readable.
+*WARNING*: this is potentially insecure - other apps will be able to read your videos!
+However it is the only way to get around Chrome's strict limitations on content:// URLs.
+See Issue #20 for details.

 ### Install ###